hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 Try out some other commands on your system, and see what things look like.

+Some exit codes are recommended to have [special meanings](https://tldp.org/LDP/abs/html/exitcodes.html#EXITCODESREF) by convention, although there is nothing stopping someone from overriding them in their script.

 # Printing Exit Codes

 As you've seen above, the exit code from the last executed command is stored in the `$?` environment variable.
 Accessing from a shell is easy `echo $?`.
 What about from Python?
 There are many different ways depending on which library you use.
 Using similar examples above, we can use the (note: deprecated) `os.system` call: